-The infamous Khmer Rouge reign in 1975 – 1979 saw almost a quarter of Cambodia’s population wiped out through starvation, disease and execution.
+The barbaric Khmer Rouge reign in 1975 – 1979 saw almost a quarter of Cambodia’s population wiped out through starvation and execution.
 The latter sees the nation’s Killing Fields accommodating up to over a million bodies, with Choeung Ek being the largest of the fields.
 Phnom Penh’s S-21 Genocide Museum served as the main political prison, before the prisoners were sent to Choeung Ek, crammed in the back of trucks like a can of tuna.
 Over 12,000 political prisoners were detained, however, there are only seven known survivors.

 5. Leap Castle, Ireland